-We note that forward enrolment projections are always difficult to get right, and after the disruptions of the pandemic this is particularly so.
-Certainly, changes based on the last three years are a poor guide for what to expect in future.
-Consequently, where other factors allow, we have tried to keep electorates close to the projected quota, rather than using every bit of the 3.5 percent tolerance.
+We note that forward enrollment projections are always difficult to get right, and after the disruptions of the pandemic this is particularly so.
+Certainly changes based on the last three years are a poor guide for what to expect in future.
+Consequently, where possible, we have tried to keep electorates close to the projected quota, rather than using every bit of the 3.5 percent tolerance.